solidsgroup/alamo/Readme.md

     ./configure --build-amrex
     make

-This will automatically download and configure amrex.
+This will automatically download and configure amrex, compile amrex, and compile alamo.
+You can add other options (see below) and amrex will be built accordingly.

 ### Building - Using Makefile ###